FREQUENLY ASKED QUESTIONS

 A: You will need to fill out an on-site registration card and go to one of the on-site registration lines to register the non-homeschooling grandparent.
-The pre-registration express check-in lanes are only for those who already have their name badges.
+The pre-registration name badge pick-up lines are only for those who already have their name badges.
 There is no charge for non-homeschooling grandparents who register at the door, but they must attend the convention with their adult child/ren who are registered for the convention (either through early registration or on-site registration).

 Q: What is the pre-convention mini-conference?

-A: On Thursday afternoon, June 13, prior to the convention’s start, we will present a free mini-conference for those who are considering educating their children at home or those who are new to homeschooling.
+A: On Thursday afternoon, July 14, prior to the convention’s start, we will present a free three-hour mini-conference for those who are considering educating their children at home or those who are new to homeschooling.
 DETAILS

 Q: Is there a fee to attend?